SJ6P35 - Journalism Project (2023/24)

 They will also analyse the theoretical, critical or ethical issues such a work could arouse in the audience.

-Thse sources must be properly evaluated in the literature review and in the account given of the research strategy.
+These sources must be properly evaluated in the literature review and in the account given of the research strategy.
 Students will also need to show evidence of reflective and/or evaluative awareness taking into account theoretical, critical or ethical issues concerning their chosen topic.

 The module will be supported by a VLE site containing notes, readings and extended bibliographies, and weblinks.

-- Plan and sustain independent research;
+1. Plan and sustain independent research, academic and journalistic;

-This module will be sumamtively assessed by an extended article of 5-6,000 words, which can be three short articles, or by a 15-20 minutes video, audio or mixed media piece.
+This module will be summatively assessed by an extended article of 5-6,000 words, which can be three short articles, or by a 15-20 minutes video, audio or mixed media piece.
 This must be based on original interviews and research and aimed at a journalistic audience.

 All work will be marked individually.

 Banks, David and Hanna, Mark.
-2009.
+2017.
 McNae’s Essential Law For Journalists.
 Oxford: Oxford University Press

-Hicks, Wynford, English for journalists.
-1998 London : Routledge.
+Hicks, Wynford (1998) English for journalists.
+London : Routledge.

 Stott , Rebecca and Avery, Simon (eds).
-2001.
-Writing with style.
+(2001) Writing with style.
 Harlow : Longman.